Phoenix Suns: City Edition: "The Valley"

 The 2020–21 Nike NBA Suns City Edition artwork makes tribute to the Phoenix valley region.
 The uniform features a black base, and pixelated mountain view sunset with an inspired rainbow of yellow, orange, red and purple.
 The image is based on Camelback Mountain located in North Phoenix.
 Camelback Mountain is a geographical identifier of The Valley, which has been the nickname of the Phoenix valley for decades.
 The front of the uniform reads "The Valley" in custom script lettering across a sunset themed rainbow over Camelback Mountain.

 Even though the NBA commemorated the league's 75th anniversary by having teams release mashup designs of previous uniforms for the 2021–22 "City" edition, the Suns elected to keep their "The Valley" uniforms for another season.
+These uniforms would also return for the 2025–26 season, as part of the NBA's "City Remixed" uniform program.

+A Spanish-language edition ("El Valle") served as the "City" uniform in the 2023–24 season.
+The predominantly grey uniform with sunrise number gradients and purple stripes pay tribute to the city's Chicano fanbase.

+"The Valley"-themed "City" uniform returned for the 2024–25 season, incorporating the classic "Western" font the team used from 1973 to 1992, and was heavily based on the uniforms used in the 1995 NBA All-Star Game held in Phoenix.

 City Edition: Salute to Native American Culture

 The Suns went with a Native American motif for their 2022–23 "City" uniform, featuring a turquoise base, black letters, red trim, and indigenous art designs on the striping.